 We have taught the NLP to understand our query, that's awesome!
 The only thing left now is to teach the Choo Choo bot how to respond.
 We can do that by adding a new Bot dialog.

-Click on Bot dialogs button in the navigation pane
+Click on Bot dialogs menu item in the navigation pane

 Open the General flow